Where to exchange money in Prague and how much?

 This is an Exchange CZ branch on Kaprova street (corner house).
 Great location, only 1 minute away from the Old Town Square and 5 minutes away from the Astronomical Clock!
 Address: Kaprova 14/13 Prague 1, corner entrance.
 Don´t get confused by the street name, since it´s a corner house you may find it under three different addresses.

-Are you travelling to Poland or Hungary and need Zloty or Forint?
+Are you travelling to Poland, Austria, Hungary, Germany and need Zloty, Euro or Forint?

 My clients also ask me if they can exchange in this office USD to EUR or any other currency (Forint, Zloty….)
 Yes, this is definitely possible but I think this will not be the best exchange deal.
 Because they first exchange the money into Czech Crowns and then to your required currency.
-If you are travelling from Prague to some other country where they use euro or any other currency (Austria, Germany, Hungary, Poland…), I recommend exchanging the money in these destinations.
+If you are travelling from Prague to some other country where they use forint, zloty, frank, euro (Austria, Switzerland, Hungary, Poland…), I recommend exchanging the money in these destinations.
 But of course if you only want some back up money for your way there, you can exchange a portion in Prague.
 It’s not a problem.
 USD to Forint, Euro to Zloty….whatever you need.

 Where else can you exchange money downtown Prague?